steviecurran/wrangling-lecture/README.md

-# Wrangling lecture
+# Introdcutory data wrangling

-A lecture on introductory data wrangling for my 3rd year Physics and Space Science students.
+A lecture for my 3rd year Physics and Space Science students.

 Given in conjunction with two notebboks: